One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-In Fig.~\ref{lineshape}, the line shape of 1BDCF with a given momentum is calculated by taking the case of intermediate interaction strength $\gamma=4$.
-At zero temperature, there is an analog of Fermi edge singularity lying on the lower spectral threshold \cite{Imambekov2008,SC,Caux2007}, which is smeared here by the thermal fluctuation.
-Moreover, the thermal fluctuation manifests itself by amplifying the relative contribution from the states generated by multi-pairs of p-h excitations, and redistributing the spectral weight along the energy axis, in accordance with Fig.~\ref{color_plot}.
-Along with an increase of the temperature, a hump emerges in the plane of negative energy gradually.
-Like what is discussed before, this emergent peak arises from the states produced by the jump-inward 'excitations' relative to the original thermal equilibrium state.
-Besides, the main peak is lowered in this process, whose loss of spectral weight is compensated by this little hump.
+In Fig.~\ref{lineshape}, the line shape of 1BDCF with a given momentum is displayed by taking the intermediate interaction strength $\gamma=4$.
+At zero temperature, there is an analog of Fermi edge singularity lying on the type-II dispersion \cite{Imambekov2008,SC,Caux2007}, which is smeared for finite temperature by the thermal fluctuation.
+Although the spectral weight in Fig.~\ref{lineshape} at the given momenta shrink, comparing with the counterpart in the ground state, the percentage of spectral weight occupied by the multipairs of p-h excitation become prominent.
+Accompanied with this process is the redistribution of spectral weight on the energetic axis, as is shown in Fig.~\ref{color_plot}.
+Along with an increase of the temperature, a secondary peak emerges in the plane of negative energy gradually.
+Like what is discussed before, its emergence arises from the states produced by the relative excitation, which decreases the absolute values of QN.
+Besides, the main peak is lowered in this process, whose loss of spectral weight is compensated partly by the secondary peak.
+In fact, this double-peak phenomenon is exactly the reflection of the detailed balancing relation for the dynamic correlation functions \cite{LL} $g_1(k,\omega)= e^{(h+\omega)/T} g_+(k,-\omega)$ where $h$ is the chemical potential and $g_+(k,\omega)=\int_{0}^{L} \textmd{d}x \int_{-\infty}^{\infty} \textmd{d}t \, e^{\textmd{i}(\omega t - k x)} \langle \Psi(x,t) \Psi^\dagger(0,0) \rangle_T$.
+A similar phenomenon is observed for DSF as well \cite{Granet,Panfil,LL}.
+Figure~\ref{finite}(a) explicitly shows this relation for the line shape of 1BDCF with $\gamma=4$ and $\tau=1.25$ of system size $N=L=60$.
+The green and red curves indicate $g_1(k=0.3k_F,\omega)$ and $g_+(k=0.3k_F,\omega)$, respectively, and the blue one is obtained by utilizing a detailed balancing relation, in accordance with that of 1BDCF.
+We briefly show the finite-size effect through Fig.~\ref{finite}(b), where the 1BDCF of different system sizes are compared.
+It is shown that the results of $N=L=60$ and $80$ basically agree with each other, with a slight difference from that of $N=L=40$.
+Hence it is convincing to make use of the system size $N=L=60$.